miuku-dll/Lumina-API/README.md

 ## Contributing

-We welcome contributions! (so feel free to create a pull req
+We welcome contributions! (so feel free to create a pull request)

 ## License